 The wind was actually boisterous, the waves were actually high, but Peter did not see them at first.
 He did not reckon with them, he simply recognised his Lord and stepped out in recognition of Him, and walked on the water.
 Then he began to reckon with the actual things, and down he went instantly.
 Why could not our Lord have enabled him to walk at the bottom of the waves as well as on the top of them?
 Neither could be done saving by recognition of the Lord Jesus.

 We step right out on God over some things, then self-consideration enters in and down we go.
-If you are recognizing your Lord, you have no business with where He engineers your circumstances.
-The actual things are, but immediately you look at them you are overwhelmed, you cannot recognize Jesus, and the rebuke comes: “Wherefore didst thou doubt?”
-Let actual circumstances be what they may, keep recognizing Jesus, maintain complete reliance on Him.
+If you are recognising your Lord, you have no business with where He engineers your circumstances.
+The actual things are, but immediately you look at them you are overwhelmed, you cannot recognise Jesus, and the rebuke comes: “Wherefore didst thou doubt?”
+Let actual circumstances be what they may, keep recognising Jesus, maintain complete reliance on Him.

 If you debate for a second when God has spoken, it is all up.
 Never begin to say — “Well, I wonder if He did speak?”
 Be reckless immediately, fling it all out on Him.
-You do not know when His voice will come, but whenever the realization of God comes in the faintest way imaginable, recklessly abandon.
-It is only by abandon that you recognize Him.
-You will only realize His voice more clearly by recklessness.
+You do not know when His voice will come, but whenever the realisation of God comes in the faintest way imaginable, recklessly abandon.
+It is only by abandon that you recognise Him.
+You will only realise His voice more clearly by recklessness.